 Example of Ledger

 Creating a ledger requires familiarity with the Chart of Accounts (CoA).
-Each account in the ledger is assigned a unique identifier, making it easier to track and update.
+Each account in the general ledger template is assigned a unique identifier, making it easier to track and update.

 Example of a Chart of Accounts (CoA)